nkh/ftl/config/ftl/man/ftl.md

 	Set maximum listing depth «*»

 		Set the maximum depth of listing, 1 shows the entries in the current directory.
-It's sometime practicall but using multiple tabs or panes is more ergonomic.
+It's sometimes practical but using multiple tabs or panes is more ergonomic.

 	Copy selection to clipboard «⇑t/þ»